jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 On the other hand, in an expression like $\forall X, \ldots$, we do not know what type the lowest representative of $X$ is, so it's not possible to translate this formula to TST.

+We also note that Axiom of Replacement is absent in bounded Zermelo set theory, and this is consistent with the fact that it's related to HOL, a simply typed theory.
+This is because the "function" $F$ in the axiom scheme is a *definable class function*, whose domain and range are the whole ZFC universe.
+This is not something with a direct connection to type theories;
+on the other hand, *set theoretic* functions agree with the type theoretic view of functions better.
+(But note that in Lean because we have universes, proving Replacement is trivial, although this leads to the so-called [fence post error problem](Lean.md).
+The most natural way to move from HOL to have Replacement is to introduce universes, which somehow boosts the strength of the theory from bounded Zermelo directly to ZFC+countable inaccessible cardinals in a single step.
+The Axiom of Replacement is a mechanism for having a glimpse of the universe from the outside;
+the most natural way to implement it in a type theory is to explicitly have universes, but (with Choice) this massively boosts the strength of the theory.
+If we don't have universes, by default, $t : \mathsf{Type \ 0}$ has to be trimmed down to just well-formedness condition $t \ \mathsf{Type}$, and in order to have - or even state - Replacement, we'll need to partially allow mentioning `Type` in a term for defining a replacement function, which is nontrivial to do.)

 Replace $D_n$ in the construction above by the interpretation of $(\cdots((T_0 \to \mathsf{bool}) \to \mathsf{bool}) \to \cdots \to \mathsf{bool})$, and we have already constructed a model of MAC in a model of HOL+Infinity.